smukkejohan/RTIMULib/README.md

 ## Release history

+### June 9 2015 - 7.0.0

+New humidity infrastructure and HTS221 support added.
+Thanks to XECDesign for this.
+Due to lack of hardware for testing at this time, this release is somewhat experimental - use 6.3.0 if problems are encountered.

 ### May 17 2015 - 6.3.0

 Added support for the BNO055.
 The BNO055 always uses its onchip fusion rather than RTIMULib filters.
-Note that the BNO055 seems to be incompatible with the Raspberry Pi/Pi 2 due to the BNO055's use of I2C clock stretching exposing a Raspberry Pi problem.
-The result is significant data corruption.
+This will not work reliably with the Raspberry Pi/Pi2 due to clock-stretching issues.

 ### April 30 2015 - 6.2.1